McColligan History, Family Crest & Coats of Arms

 The surname McColligan was first found in County Londonderry (Irish: Doire), a Northern Irish county also known as Derry, in the province of Ulster, where they held a family seat from ancient times.

 Early History of the McColligan family

-Another 429 words (31 lines of text) are included under the topic Early McColligan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McColligan research.
+Another 112 words (8 lines of text) are included under the topic Early McColligan History in all our PDF Extended History products and printed products wherever possible.